 Why do we crave love so much, even to the point that we would die for it?
 To learn more about our very real, very physical need for romantic love, Helen Fisher and her research team took MRIs of people in love - and people who had just been dumped.

-Love is a variety of different emotional and mental states, typically strongly and positively experienced, that ranges from deepest interpersonal affection to simple pleasure.
+Loveis a variety of different emotional and mental states, typically strongly and positively experienced, that ranges from deepest interpersonal affection to simple pleasure.
 An example of this range of meanings is that the love of a mother differs from the love of a spouse differs from the love of food.
 Most commonly, love refers to a feeling of strong attraction and personal attachment.
 Love can also be a virtue representing human kindness, compassion, and affection—"the unselfish loyal and benevolent concern for the good of another".
 It may also describe compassionate and affectionate actions towards other humans, one's self or animals.

 Ancient Greek philosophers identified four forms of love: essentially, familial love (in Greek, storge), friendly love (philia), romantic love (eros), and divine love (agape).
 Modern authors have distinguished further varieties of love: infatuated love, self-love, and courtly love.
 Non-Western traditions have also distinguished variants or symbioses of these states.
 Love has additional religious or spiritual meaning.
 This diversity of uses and meanings combined with the complexity of the feelings involved makes love unusually difficult to consistently define, compared to other emotional states.

 Love in its various forms acts as a major facilitator of interpersonal relationships and, owing to its central psychological importance, is one of the most common themes in the creative arts.
+Love may be understood as a function to keep human beings together against menaces and to facilitate the continuation of the species.

 Biological basis